michelc/blog2/_posts/2019-10-15-crud-with-express-postgresql-10-steps.md

 Note: For this example, it is faster to do `npm init -y` (or `npm init -yes`) than to type <Enter> at each question to accept the default value.

-In Visual Code, the "package.json" file created by NPM now appears in the root folder of the project ("E:\Code\AppTest" in this case).
+In Visual Code, the "package.json" file created by NPM now appears in the root folder of the project ("E:\Code\AppTestPG" in this case).

-<a id="crud2"></a>
+<a name="crud2"></a>

 ## 2. Add modules to the Node project